Introduction to workspace objects

 Clusters

-Databricks Data Science & Engineering and Databricks Machine Learning clusters provide a unified platform for various use cases such as running production ETL pipelines, streaming analytics, ad-hoc analytics, and machine learning.
+Databricks Data Science & Engineering and Databricks Mosaic AI clusters provide a unified platform for various use cases such as running production ETL pipelines, streaming analytics, ad-hoc analytics, and machine learning.
 A cluster is a type of Databricks compute resource.
 Other compute resource types include Databricks SQL warehouses.

 For detailed information on managing and using clusters, see Compute.